Fukki/auto-target/README.md

 This module has more effect in PVP and PVE</br>
 So i need to hide my code with encryption</br>
 If you don't trust please leave from this</br>
 P.S.
-YES IT'S FREE, BUT I'M SLOW UPDATE
+YES IT'S FREE, THIS MODULE SLOW UPDATE BECAUSE I'M SO BUSY